Blusutils/DESrv/README.md

 ./des-config
 ```

-4. Follow the instructions in console to configure server.
+Follow the instructions in console to perform basic configuration of server.

-5. Run DESrv:
+4. Run DESrv:

 ```batch
 :: on Windows